 “Vet Techs are in the process of forming the National Veterinary Professionals Union to help organize and represent veterinary team members across the US.
 Every Veterinary Technician should join their local and state veterinary technician associations and get involved in the future of their career,” Hughston said.
 “There are also numerous groups on Facebook for veterinary technicians.”

 All statistics are provided by the Bureau of Labor Statistics.

 Meet the professional: Liz Hughston, MEd., RVT, CVT, VTS

 What is the single biggest suggestion you would give to someone wanting to get into this career?

-“Go to school and become credentialed!!
-It is so important to be able to participate to the fullest extent in every opportunity available in the veterinary industry.
+“Go to school and become credentialed!
+Being able to participate to the fullest extent in every opportunity available in the veterinary industry is important.
 Once you’re credentialed, get involved with your local and state veterinary technician association and give back to your career, and find a practice that utilized you to your fullest extent.”

 What’s the number one mistake people make when trying to get into this career?

 “The number one mistake is a professional getting into the career because they ‘love animals.’
 While a love for animals is certainly an important part of this career, I have yet to see a dog or cat walk into a veterinary practice with their own credit card, as every animal comes with at least one person.
 A budding Veterinary Technician must also love people because we work with them every day, whether it’s our coworkers or pet owners.”